Welcome to today's edition of the Rush 24-7 podcast.

 At least it's not something to strike over.

-It's something you keep keeping negotiating.
+It's something you keep negotiating.

 But it just never ceases to amaze me.

-And the liberal democrats are always, forever, my whole life, they're out there talking about how supportive they are of these groups, the black population, the labor unions, feminists, you name it, and yet every one of those groups contains angry people.
+And the Liberal Democrats are always, forever, my whole life, they're out there talking about how supportive they are of these groups.

-They never get taken care of, according to the promises that they hear.
+They never get taken care of according to the promises that they hear.

 You would think in the mecca of liberalism.

-I mean, here we've got an ongoing national crusade to destroy Walmart because they're not union, they don't pay people enough.
+I mean, here we've got an ongoing national crusade to destroy Walmart because they're not union.

-He's a he's a rhino.
+He's a rhino.

-He's a democrat.
+He's a lib Democrat.

-He was always a lib democrat until he wanted to become governor.
+He was always a lib Democrat until he wanted to become governor.

-It's it's it's a liberal city, folks.
+It's a liberal city, folks.

-There's there's no question about it.
+There's no question about it.

-And and okay, they say they're striking for respect and dignity.
+And, well, okay, they say they're striking for respect and dignity.

-Then they're not getting respect and dignity from the liberal leaders of the mecca of liberalism in this country.
+They're not getting respect and dignity from the liberal leaders of the mecca of liberalism in this country.

-Whatever they're not getting any respect and dignity.
+They're not getting any respect and dignity.

-Uh anyway, the strike is illegal.
+Anyway, the strike is illegal.

 And when you haven't done anything wrong, they claim you have and go after you.

-They're reading the paper today and looking at the news, the uh the the left is trotting out, media trotting out John Dean.
+They're reading the paper today and looking at the news.

-Uh in fact, Barbara Boxer has written an impeachment letter.
+In fact, Barbara Boxer has written an impeachment letter.

 You most certainly didn't.